hi-i-am-ana/Winify/README.md

 Strava API allows to access this data.
 To get data on athletes, the app requests athletes to sign in with Strava, and grant the app certain permissions using OAuth 2.0.

-In my app I use this data to create different kind of challenges in which my users will be able to participate.
+In my app I use this data to create different kind of challenges in which my users are able to participate.

+## Languages/Frameworks/Technology used:

+- PostgreSQL, Prisma ORM
+- JavaScript, jQuery, CSS, HTML
+- Node.js and Express.js
+- EJS template engine with Express-ejs-layouts package
+- jsonwebtoken, bcrypt, axios, Moment.js, Nodemailer

+## Demo

 ![](/public/assets/winify.png)